 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-But when you’re investing in the stock market, you’re not just helping your own nest egg grow.
+But when you’re investing in the stock market, you’re not just helping your nest egg grow.
 You’re also backing businesses.
-In an effort to put their cash toward causes they actually believe in, many investors are becoming more discerning when allocating their assets, taking on a values-based investing strategy.
-Such investors are unwilling to compromise their personal values just to boost their capital gains.
+To redirect their cash toward causes they actually believe in, many investors are becoming more discerning when allocating their assets.
+They’re putting ethical investing front and center and making values-based investments that offer good returns and do good for the world.

 Many investors still believe that values-based investing involves a financial trade-off — though many performance indicators seem to suggest otherwise.
 More than half of investors think prioritizing values over strict performance metrics could lead to fewer financial gains, according to a 2015 survey by Morgan Stanley.

-Despite that perception, the interest in values-based investing is growing.
+Despite that perception, the interest in ethical investing concepts and values-based investing strategies is growing.
 In that same survey, 75% of individual investors said they were interested in the strategy, while 86% of millennials were.

 Along with making you feel better about the companies your money is supporting, there’s an argument to be made that values-based investing is a better decision from a financial standpoint too.
 After all, when businesses experience values-based scandals, their stock prices often drop dramatically — which is exactly what happened as a result of Volkswagen’s emissions cheating debacle back in 2015.